 Interesting Bible Facts About Angels

-Luke 16:22 indicates that when the believer dies, their own angels brings their spirit to heaven in the presence of God.
-The word angels is plural so this gives some evidence that believers may have more than one angel as was also indicated about children having their angels (plural) watching over them (Matt.
+Luke 16:22 indicates that when the believer dies, angels brings their spirit to heaven in the presence of God.
+The word angels in Luke 16:22 is plural so this gives some indication that more than one angel is involved just as children have more than one angel (also plural) watching over them (Matt.
 18:10).
 Angels are actually commanded by God to “encamp all around us” and keep us from falling, getting hurt, who have been with us and will be with us “…from this time forth and forever to be with us”… and even strengthen us, and minister to us ( Psalm 34:7, 91:10-13, 103:21).
 The angels are also messengers of ours to God and sometimes from God to us (Dan 10, Matt 18:10).
-And there are particular angels for particular churches or church ages too (Rev. 1:20).
+And it appears that there are particular angels for particular churches or church ages too (Rev. 1:20).